 What to wear is clothes and shoes that you LOVE, and buy any kind you want.
 They do not need to be designed for tango!

 I do not believe in buying purpose-made tango dance shoes, because they are so boring.
 You can read my rant about this here.
-Dancing well is not about your shoes, it’s about your muscles.
+Dancing technique is not in your shoe technology, it’s in your muscle control.
 Good dancers can dance in nearly any shoe.

 Any shoe will do as long as it meets two criteria: